[This article was last updated on December 7, 2017]

 These new carbon-rimmed wheels are designed for climbing although a lot of effort has been put into making the braking performance as good as possible.
 What goes up must come down, after all.

-The clincher versions borrow the construction method of the Cosmic Carbone 40 wheelset (see below).
-It's not a full carbon rim: there's an 80g alloy insert that forms the bed and the hooks for the tyre bead.
-This is designed to ensure an even fit for the tyre and dissipates braking heat through the structure of the wheel.
+When this wheel was first introduced Mavic gave in an alloy insert that formed the bed and the hooks for the tyre bead.
+This was designed to ensure an even fit for the tyre and dissipates braking heat through the structure of the wheel.
+However, this insert disappeared when Mavic developed better carbon curing technology, called TgMax, which could support high temperatures on the braking surface.
+This surface is also laser finished.

 Buy if: You want a superlight wheelset with a good braking performance.